freeCodeCamp/how-to-contribute-to-open-source/README.md

 - [24 Pull Requests](https://24pullrequests.com) - 24 Pull Requests is a project to promote Open Source collaboration during the month of December.
 - [Ovio](https://ovio.org) - A platform with a curated selection of contributor-friendly projects.
 It has a [powerful issue search tool](https://ovio.org/issues) and let's you save projects and issues for later.

-## Open Source Programs to participate in
+## Open Source programs to participate in
 - [Google Summer of Code](https://summerofcode.withgoogle.com)
 - [FossAsia](https://fossasia.org)
 - [MLH Fellowship](https://fellowship.mlh.io)